kopp/minipython/README.md

 MiniPython for the BBC micro:bit
 ================================

-This is the source code for MicroPython running on the BBC micro:bit!
+This is the source code for MiniPython running on the BBC micro:bit with additional features based on the MicroPython for the BBC micro:bit!

 To get involved with the micro:bit community join the Slack channel by signing up here: https://tech.microbit.org/get-involved/where-to-find/